-REPORT BY ONE OF THE STATUTORY AUDITORS, APPOINTED AS AN INDEPENDENT THIRD PARTY, ON THE CONSOLIDATED ENVIRONMENTAL, LABOR AND SOCIAL INFORMATION PRESENTED IN THE MANAGEMENT REPORT
+APPENDIX 2: REPORT BY THE INDEPENDENT THIRD PARTY ON THE CONSOLIDATED LABOR, ENVIRONMENTAL AND SOCIAL INFORMATION PRESENTED IN THE MANAGEMENT REPORT

-(FOR THE YEAR ENDED DECEMBER 31, 2013)
+(YEAR ENDED DECEMBER 31, 2014)

-Cegereal S.A.
+CEGEREAL S.A.

-Registered office: 21-25 rue de Balzac, 75008 Paris, France
+Registered office: 21-25 rue de Balzac, 75008 Paris, France Share capital: EUR 160,470,000

-This is a free translation into English of the Statutory Auditor's report issued in French and is provided solely for the convenience of English speaking readers.
+This is a free translation into English of the Statutory Auditors' report issued in French and is provided solely for the convenience of English speaking readers.
 This report should be read in conjunction with, and construed in accordance with, French law and professional auditing standards applicable in France.

-In our capacity as Statutory Auditor of Cegereal SA, appointed as an independent third party, whose certification request has been approved by COFRAC, we hereby report to you on the consolidated environmental, labor and social information presented in the management report, (hereinafter the " CSR Information "), for the year ended December 31, 2013, in accordance with Article L.225-102-1 of the French Commercial Code (Code de commerce).
+In our capacity as an independent third-party to Cegereal SA, certified by COFRAC under number 3-1049(1), we hereby report to you on environmental, labor and social information for the year ended December 31, 2014 presented in the management report (hereinafter "CSR Information") in accordance with Article L.225-102-1 of the French Commercial Code (Code de commerce).